arzwa/SmoothTree.jl/README.md

-  This is a distribution over cladograms (labeled phylogenetic trees without meaningful branch lengths) derived from a collection of observed trees `X` under the assumption of conditional independence of dijoint subtrees.
+  This is a distribution over cladograms (labeled phylogenetic trees without meaningful branch lengths) derived from a collection of observed trees `X` under the assumption of conditional independence of disjoint subtrees.
 It is the maximum entropy distribution over tree topologies subject to the constraint of matching observed marginal split frequencies in `X`.
 - Aldous' **beta-splitting distribution** over cladograms